renatolinsdigital/javascript-quickstart/README.md

 let fullName = firstName + ' ' + lastName;  // 'John Doe'
 ```

-### 5. Control flow I - If statement
+### 5. Control flow I - 'if' statement

-In JavaScript, the if statement is used to conditionally execute a block of code.
+In JavaScript, the ```if``` statement is used to conditionally execute a block of code.
 It allows you to specify a condition, and if that condition evaluates to true, the code inside the if block will be executed.
 If the condition is false, the code inside the if block will be skipped.
 Let's look at a simple example:

 ```javascript
 let temperature = 25;